 As humans, we have developed thousands of single use products that have been marketed and implemented into our daily lives.
 As a result, our landfills are over capacity and single use items are washing into our waterways and harming wildlife.
-In my own journey of reducing my single use waste, I have noticed a “hot spot” (area where there is a lot of consumption) is the bathroom and hygienic practices.
+In my own journey of reducing my single use waste, I noticed a “hot spot” is the bathroom and hygienic practices.

 Face washing is a basic practice in hygiene.
 Unfortunately, due to single use waste marketing it produces millions of pounds of trash.
 From routines that encourage the use of five different bottles of face wash to using makeup remover wipes everyday, skin care uses too many resources.

 In an interview with Real Simple, Diana Felton MD, state toxicologist with the Hawaii Department of Health says,